Change the "protect" user password in the Oracle database

-How to change the password for the "protect" user in the Oracle database for Symantec Data Loss Prevention (DLP).
+Learn how to change the password for the "protect" user in the Oracle database for Symantec Data Loss Prevention (DLP).

 In version 11.0 and earlier, the protect user's password is stored in the file ProtectPassword.properties, and this same value is also used as a master key to encrypt the cryptographic keys used to read encrypted entries from the database.
 In version 11.1 and later, these two functions have been separated, and the Oracle protect password is now stored in a file named DatabasePassword.properties.

 DLP ships with a command-line utility to change the encrypted password in the file.
 The DBPasswordChanger utility is used to change the Oracle database password used by the DLP Enforce server.
 In version 15.0 and earlier, the DBPasswordChanger is located in \SymantecDLP\Protect\bin, 15.1 and later it is located at \Program Files\Symantec\DataLossPrevention\EnforceServer\15.5\Protect\bin (Windows), or /opt/SymantecDLP/Protect/bin (Linux).

 DLP Administrator password is rhubarb